 Dr. Buckaroo Banzai (Peter Weller, RoboCop) is a full-time brain surgeon and part-time inventor who spends his spare time playing the guitar in a rock band (“The Hong Kong Cavaliers”).
-When Banzai creates an artifact that opens the door to another dimension, a fellow scientist, Dr. Emilio Lizardo (John Lithgow, The World According to Garp), comes up with a completely crazy plan to steal Banzai’s invention.
+When Banzai creates an artifact that opens the door to another dimension, a fellow scientist, Dr. Emilio Lizardo (John Lithgow, The World According to Garp), comes up with a completely crazy plan to steal Banzai’s neat invention.

 Reaction & Thoughts

 The Adventures of Buckaroo Banzai Across the 8th Dimension proposes that technology is evolving faster than humans.
 The film warns us that there’ll be hell to pay if we allow science to get ahead of us.
 It’s all done in an absurdist style, but make no mistake, tech-anxiety is an integral part of the movie.
 It’s also noteworthy that this dopey sci-fi saga has a blast playing with people’s expectations.

-The Adventures of Buckaroo Banzai Across the 8th Dimension aims to tickle the audience.
-The movie not only has a great time re-shuffling genre clichés, but also poking fun at everything from politicians and Government Institutions, to silly conspiracy theories (Who would have believed that Orson Welles’s 1938 radio broadcast of H. G. Wells’s War of the Worlds, which convinced many people that a Martian invasion was taking place, wasn’t a hoax? 😀 ).
+Above all, The Adventures of Buckaroo Banzai aims to tickle the audience.
+The movie not only has a fun time re-shuffling genre clichés, but also mocking everything from government institutions to silly conspiracy theories.
+For example, according to the movie, Orson Welles’s 1938 radio broadcast of the book War of the Worlds, which convinced many people that a Martian invasion was taking place, wasn’t a hoax after all!

 Conclusions & Final Thoughts: